O'Hare International Airport

 Mobility-Wheelchair access at Midway is excellent.
 Parking, elevators, phones, restrooms, restaurants, bars and shops meet almost all access standards.
 Unisex accessible restrooms are indicated on the map.

 Hearing-Each phone bank has a volume control phone.
 Public TTY's are located throughout the terminal and concourses and indicated on the airport map.
-Video pay phones will soon be installed in the terminal and baggage claim area.
+Video pay phones are available in the terminal and baggage claim area.
 Midway has no visual paging system.

 Vision-Directional and informational signs are large print, high contrast and non-glare.
 Braille and tactile signage identifies all restrooms.
 Elevators have Braille/tactile signage for controls and hoistways; recorded announcements were recently added.
 Airport information is not available in alternate formats.
 None of the restaurants or bars have Braille or large print menus.